python/mypy/docs/source/mypy_daemon.rst

 ``(param_type_1, param_type_2, ...) -> ret_type`` (types are included for all
 arguments, including keyword-only arguments, ``*args`` and ``**kwargs``).

-This is a low-level feature intended to be used by editor integations, IDEs, and other tools (for example, the `mypy plugin for PyCharm`_), to automatically add annotations to source files.
+This is a low-level feature intended to be used by editor integrations, IDEs, and other tools (for example, the `mypy plugin for PyCharm`_), to automatically add annotations to source files, or to propose function signatures.

 In this example, the function ``format_id()`` has no annotation: